Our people

 Tom Roster, Shot Talk Editor

-Tom is an independent ballistics consultant and author specializing in the design and testing of shotshells.
-He is a court-recognized shotshell/shotgun expert witness with patents on shotshell components especially for nontoxic shot.
+Tom Roster is an independent ballistics consultant and author specializing in the design and testing of shotshells.
+He is a court-recognized shotshell/shotgun expert witness with patents on shotshell components, especially for nontoxic shot.
 Tom was formerly the Ballistics Research Director at the Oregon Institute of Technology, and then served as a Ballistics Specialist for the Dept. of the Interior.
 In these capacities he conducted empirical shotshell/shotgun-performance research and trained thousands of law-enforcement and wildlife personnel worldwide in shotshell exterior and terminal ballistics phenomena.
-Tom designed, administered and co-authored the peer-reviewed scientific reports of the world’s six most extensive lead-versus-nontoxic-shot duck, goose, pheasant and dove shooting tests ever conducted.
-E-mail Tom at [email protected].
+Tom designed, administered and co-authored the peer-reviewed scientific reports of the world’s six most extensive lead-versus-nontoxic-shot duck-, goose-, pheasant- and dove-shooting tests ever conducted.
+He lives in Oregon with his wife, Jeanne, and their black Labs and enjoys fly-fishing in his spare time.